Find Grad Schools

 Find Schools Near

-What Does it Take to Be a Recreation & Fitness Studies Professor?
+What Do Recreation & Fitness Studies Professor Do?

-Recreation & Fitness Studies Professor Job Description Teach courses pertaining to recreation, leisure, and fitness studies, including exercise physiology and facilities management.
+Example of Recreation & Fitness Studies Professor Job Teach courses pertaining to recreation, leisure, and fitness studies, including exercise physiology and facilities management.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

 • Prepare course materials, such as syllabi, homework assignments, and handouts.

-Recreation and Fitness Studies Professors state the following job skills are important in their day-to-day work.
+When polled, Recreation and Fitness Studies Professors say the following skills are most frequently used in their jobs:

 Speaking: Talking to others to convey information effectively.